Inside the multi-day meltdown at Newark airport

 A frail system in place

-Flights arriving to Newark were experiencing an average delay of 4 hours and 54 minutes as of Monday evening.
+Flights arriving to Newark were experiencing an average delay of 2 hours and 40 minutes as of Tuesday morning.

 One passenger, Geraldine Wallace, told CNN Sunday she was anxious about the staffing shortage after her flight was delayed for almost three hours.